+Data analyses summary.
 We looked at the influence of these facial traits on memorability by running several multiple linear regression models.
 First, because HR and FAR are proportions and thus bounded between 0 and 1, we logit-transformed them in order to be able to form linear statistics with them.
-Some FAR scores were initially 0, and were re-coded as 0.01 to prevent logit-transformed scores of infinity.
-Attribute scores were normalized into standardized z-scores, with mean zero and standard deviation of one.
+Some FAR scores were initially 0 and were recoded as 0.01 to prevent logit-transformed scores of infinity.
+Attribute scores were normalized into standardized z scores, with a mean of zero and standard deviation of one.

 How do the attributes independently contribute to the scores of memorability?
 To answer, we ran two multiple linear regression models separately on the HR and FAR from Experiment 1.
 The facial attributes were the independent variables, while HR and FAR were dependent variables for the models.
-One multiple linear regression was run on the set of twenty attributes, and a second one was run on the set of fourteen facial traits emphasized by Oosterhof & Todorov (2008).
-In order to get a comparative measure of noise that could account for remaining variance in the models, the same linear regressions were also run including memorability score regressors from random split-halves of the participants.
+One multiple linear regression was run on the set of 20 attributes, and a second one was run on the set of 14 facial traits emphasized by Oosterhof and Todorov (2008).
+In order to get a comparative measure of noise that could account for remaining variance in the models, the same linear regressions were also run including memorability score regressors from random split halves of the participants.